-One of the first initiatives was the Achuar’s development and implementation of an integrated resource management plan for their territory.
+One of the first initiatives was the Achuar’s development and implementation of a resource management plan for their territory.
 The overarching goal of this plan and subsequent initiatives is to ensure the long-term wellbeing of the Achuar lands and culture, and establish their right to self-determination at the local, national, regional, and international level.

 Four general areas of action support the overarching goal:

-The Pachamama Alliance's primary role is to provide access to technical expertise and funding that further such action.
+Pachamama Alliance's primary role is to provide access to technical expertise and funding that further such action.

 Two notable successes that have evolved from this partnership are the Kapawi Ecolodge—an ecolodge owned and operated by the Achuar in the Amazon—and the inclusion of Rights of Nature in the 2008 Ecuador Constitution.